comport3/puppet5-hiera-vault-poc/README.md

 v0.1 20180706

-Tested with Ubuntu and CentOS, but should work on other OSs with minimal effort
+Tested with Ubuntu 16.04 and CentOS 7x, but should work on other OSs with minimal effort

 System Requirements: 1 vCPU, 256Mb Memory, 3G Storage/Disk